moryba/Beth-project/README.md

  <p align="center"><img src="pics/train_processid_plot.png"></p>

  - threadId: id of the thread (integer) there is a total of 545 thread ids.
+The thread IDs “159”, “1”, “7373”, “7371”, and “7374” follow in decreasing order.
+The counts are plotted on a logarithmic scale.
+The colors range from dark purple for the least occurrences to light green for the most occurrences.

  <p align="center"><img src="pics/train_threadid_plot.png"></p>

- - parentProcessId: parent process id (integer)
- <p align="center"><img src="pics/train_parentprocessid_plot.png"></p>

- - userId: login integer id (integer) - Parent process ID “187” has the highest count, nearing 100,000 occurrences.
+ - parentProcessId: parent process id (integer) -Parent process ID “187” has the highest count, nearing 100,000 occurrences.
 Other IDs such as “7099”, “1”, “1469”, “188”, and “1336” show decreasing counts.
 The counts are plotted on a logarithmic scale.
 The colors range from dark purple for the least occurrences to light green for the most occurrences.

+ <p align="center"><img src="pics/train_parentprocessid_plot.png"></p>

+ - userId: login integer id (integer) - The count of occurrences is plotted on a logarithmic scale.
+The user ID “0” has the highest count, nearing 1,000,000 occurrences.
+Other user IDs such as “101”, “109”, “102”, “1000”, and “103” show decreasing counts.
+The colors range from dark purple for the least occurrences to light green for the most occurrences.

  <p align="center"><img src="pics/train_userid_plot.png"></p>

- - mountNamespace: Set mounting restrictions this process log (integer)
+ - mountNamespace: Set mounting restrictions this process log (integer) - The mount namespace with the label “4026531840” has the highest count, reaching close to 100,000 occurrences.
+Other labels such as “4026532217”, “4026532232”, “4026532229”, “4026532231”, and “4026532288” follow in descending order.
+The counts are plotted on a logarithmic scale.
+The colors range from dark purple for the least occurrences to light green for the most occurrences.

  <p align="center"><img src="pics/train_mountnamespace_plot.png"></p>

- - processName: command executed (string)
+ - processName: command executed (string) - The process “ps” has the highest count, nearing 400,000 occurrences.
+Other process names such as “systemd-udevd”, “sshd”, “systemd-journal”, and “systemd” follow in decreasing order.
+A large number of processes are included, some with very small counts compared to “ps”.
+The colors range from dark purple for the least occurrences to light green for the most occurrences.

  <p align="center"><img src="pics/train_processname_plot.png"></p>

  - hostName: host server (string) - The hostname “ubuntu” has the highest count, nearly reaching 200,000 occurrences.
 Other hostnames such as “ip-10-100-1-57”, “ip-10-100-1-120”, “ip-10-100-1-28”, “ip-10-100-1-55”, and “ip-10-100-1-173” show a descending count, with the least count observed for “ip-10-100-1-79”.
 The colors range from dark purple for the least occurrences to light green for the most occurrences.